Impact of SEND Provision

 WESAIL is also responsible for updating the Local Offer and engaging with children, young people, families and stakeholders in its ongoing development and review.
 The aim of the local Offer is to help people easily find information about the services, activities and supportavailable in the local area for children and young people with Special Educational Needs and /or Disabilities and their families.

 - Website: Apologies but due to some national changes, our website is currently unavailable or limited in it's information.
 We are working on this and hope to have it rectified as soon as possible.

 - Like our Facebook page: Wesail Wakefield

 - Address: Barnardo’s Wakefield Services, Room 249, Castleford Civic Centre, Ferrybridge Road, Castleford, WF10 4JH

 Towngate Primary Academy's contribuation to the local offer with Wakefield Local Authority:

 At Towngate Primary Academy we provide teaching and learning which enables all children to gain access to a broad, balanced and appropriately differentiated curriculum.
 We strongly believe in the role of Quality First Teaching and Curriculum Entitlement for all children.

 Our aim is to ensure all children are supported in order that they may work confidently towards reaching their full potential.
-The Principles of the SEN Code of Practice 2014 set out the following guidance:
+The Principles of the SEND Code of Practice 2014 set out the following guidance:

 - - A child with special educational needs should have their educational needs met